jonodrew/uol-msc-cyber/Reading/Computer networks.md

 At the network layer, the Internet can be described as a series of interconnected autonomous systems.
 There are several major 'backbone' networks, known also as Tier 1 networks.
 Internet Service Providers hang off these backbones, and they provide internet connectivity to consumers, as well as regional networks.
 There are more ISPs connected to the regional networks, [[LAN]]s at universities and companies, and some other edge networks.

 These networks communciate via the [[Internet Protocol]].
 Broadly, it works as follows:
-- the [[Transport Layer]] takes a data stream and breaks it up into data packets
+- the [[transport layer]] takes a data stream and breaks it up into data packets
 	- packets can theoretically be as large as 64KB, but in practice they are generally only about 1500 bytes, which is the size of an [[Ethernet#Frames|ethernet frame]]
 - IP routers forward the packet through the internet, from one router to the next, until the destination is reached
 - at the destination the network layer reconstructs the original data stream, and then passes the data up to the transport layer